-Beginning Algebra HW Grading Rubric
+Intermediate Algebra HW Grading Rubric

 The homework (HW) for this course will be checked at least once (usually twice) before each exam.
-There will be a minimum of 8 (maximum of 10) such checks, which are worth 5 points each.
+There will be a minimum of 12 such checks, which are worth 2 points each.
 There are 5 criteria that will be considered by the Instructor during each check with each criterion being worth a minimum of 1 point.

-- 1. All HW is completed with work shown for each problem.

-- a.
-1.3 points if completed according to the lecture.

-- b.
-1 point if all problems are attempted.

-- c.
-0.5 point if more than one problem is missing for all sections.

-- d.
-0 points if any section is missing.

-- 2. All HW is organized in a three-ringed binder based on the order of lecture.

-- a.
-1.7 points if HW is tabbed and binder contains the Syllabus

-- b.
-1.2 points if HW is tabbed.

-- c.
-1 point if organized and in binder

-- d.
-0.5 point if out of order or kept in a folder/notebook

-- 3. All HW is done in pencil.

-- a.
-1 point if satisfied.

-- b.
-0 points if not satisfied.

-- 4. All HW is presented on time-NO EXCUSES!

-- a.
-1 point if satisfied

-- b.
-0 points if not satisfied

-- 5. The Student uses correct procedure in this course.

-- a.
-1.5 points if is used and all solutions are EXACT.

-- b.
-1 point if satisfied.

-- c.
-0 points and a WARNING if an unauthorized calculator/device is used once.

-- d.
-DISMISSAL FROM THE COURSE if repeatedly violated.
+- 1. All HW is completed with work shown for each problem. - a.
+0.4 point if completed accordingly. - b.
+0.2 point if any section is missing with work shown for available sections. - c.
+0.1 point if no work is shown or no sections are completed. - 2.
+All HW is organized in a three-ringed binder based on the order of lecture. - a.
+0.6 point if HW is tabbed and binder contains the Syllabus - b.
+0.5 point if HW is tabbed. - c.
+0.4 point if organized and in binder - d.
+0.1 point if out of order or kept in a folder/notebook - 3.
+All HW is done in pencil. - a.
+0.4 point if satisfied. - b.
+0 points for the ENTIRE ASSIGNMENT if not satisfied - 4.
+All HW is presented on time-NO EXCUSES! - a.
+0.4 point if satisfied - b.
+0 points for the ENTIRE ASSIGNMENT if not satisfied - 5.
+The Student uses an AUTHORIZED calculator (if any at all) in this course. - a.
+0.45 point if NO CALCULATOR is used and all solutions are EXACT. - b.
+0.4 point if satisfied. - c.
+0 points and a WARNING if an unauthorized calculator/device is used once - d.
+DISMISSAL FROM THE COURSE if an unauthorized calculator is used more than once